simmypayyappillyvarghese/Mixed-Mood/README.md

 ROUTES:

-App Route /Root Route
+* App Route /Root Route

+http://localhost:3001/         :  Directs the Page to Starting Page of Application with Login Form(If User is not loggedin)

+* HOME ROUTE
-http://localhost:3001/         :  Directs the Page to Starting Page of Application with Login Form http://localhost:3001/home     :  Directs the Page to Home Page ,When user enter the login button with their credentials.
+http://localhost:3001/home     :  Directs the Page to Home Page ,When user enter the login button with their credentials.
                                   If user is not logged in direct to the root page woth login form

+* SIGN UP ROUTE (POST method)
-http://localhost:3001/signup   :  Directs the Page to SignUp form Page ,When user clicks the signup link in root page(http://localhost:3001/ ) http://localhost:3001/signup   :  If User enter credential and enter Submit Button ,Directs the Page to Home Page(http://localhost:3001/home) wih logout button
+http://localhost:3001/signup   :  Directs the Page to SignUp form Page ,When user clicks the signup link in root page

+* LOGOUT ROUTE (POST method)

+http://localhost:3001/logout    : Directs the Page to the Root Page with Login Form

+* SEARCH ROUTE(GET method)

 http://localhost:3001/search/<searchtext> : Update the homepage with the search result

-# Test
+* Save SONG ROUTE (POST method)

+http://localhost:3001/saveSong : Add the Song to the Library and redirect to home page with song added to library

+* MOOD ROUTE(Get method)

+http://localhost:3001/mood/:moodText : Get the Songs based on the mood text passed in and redirect to home page and display the related songs

 ### Technologies/Packages Used

+* LANGUAGES/FRAMEWORKS

+    * HTML
+    * CSS
+    * FLEXBOX
+    * JAVASCRIPT

 * PACKAGES